junjy007/UTS_ML2019_Main/miscinfo/FAQ.md

 * Performance of my implementation?

 It is not required to be competitive with industry-level implementations.
 You need only to show that your implementation works.

+# A3

+* Word Count

+No hard requirement.
+For both 32513 and 31005, try to make a report as concise as possible while covering points in the specification.
+As a guideline, a typical answer (31005) may contain 1000 words, and a typical proposal (32513) may contain 1200 words.
+Both word counts are text body only.

+Do NOT inflate the report with enlarged figures or unorganised program outputs -- we both know adding extra volume in this way is effortless and worthless.

+* Video Pitch (32513)

+See above (video pitch for 31005 A2).
+Similarly, replace "what learned from te project" with "deployment/commercialisation considerations".